Learn about Mexico in facts and figures. Updated annually, this article shares a snapshot of Mexico’s geographic, demographic, and key economic data.

 Mexico’s sales tax rates

 Sales tax in Mexico is known as IVA Impuesto al Valor Agregado, or Value Added Tax (VAT).
-The rate is 16% for most of the country with a lower 8% rate in the 25 km (16 mile) deep ‘economic free zone’ corridor along the US-Mexico border.
+The rate is 16% for most of the country with a lower 8% rate in the 25 km (16 mile) deep ‘economic free zone’ corridor along the US-Mexico border, that includes the state of Baja California (but not Baja California Sur).

 Most goods and services, including financial service charges and commissions (and also includes interest on unsecured debts) have the IVA rate applied to them.
 Notable items exempt from the IVA include staple foods, and medicines.